binipringle/contracts/_texts/0-outline.md

 PER says when such evidence is admissible

 PER § 2-202, RST § 215, 216
-•	Terms in writing
+- 	Terms in writing
-–	May not be contradicted
+-	May not be contradicted
-–	But may be supplemented or explained by
+-	But may be supplemented or explained by
-– TU, CD, CP
+- TU, CD, CP
-– Consistent Additional Terms, UNLESS the K was fully integrated
+- Consistent Additional Terms, UNLESS the K was fully integrated

 Integration
-•	Partial integration: Document is final as to what’s written but not complete
+- 	Partial integration: Document is final as to what’s written but not complete

-•	Full integration: Document is complete and final expression of the parties’ agreement
+- 	Full integration: Document is complete and final expression of the parties’ agreement

-•	If partially integrated: Consistent add’l terms are admissible
+- 	If partially integrated: Consistent add’l terms are admissible
-•	If fully integrated: Consistent add’l terms are not admissible
+- 	If fully integrated: Consistent add’l terms are not admissible

 Parts of rule restated differently
-•	Extrinsic evidence can never contradict the K (but can partially negate a term – see Nanakuli)
+- 	Extrinsic evidence can never contradict the K (but can partially negate a term - see Nanakuli)

-•	TU, CD, CP are always admissible unless they contradict the K
+- 	TU, CD, CP are always admissible unless they contradict the K

-•	Consistent additional terms are never admissible unless the K is not fully integrated
+- 	Consistent additional terms are never admissible unless the K is not fully integrated

 Exceptions
-•	Extrinsic evidence is always admissible to explain or interpret a term when that term is ambiguous or unclear
+- 	Extrinsic evidence is always admissible to explain or interpret a term when that term is ambiguous or unclear

-•	PER doesn’t apply to modifications or subsequent agreements
+- 	PER doesn’t apply to modifications or subsequent agreements

-•	PER doesn’t exclude evidence to establish a defense to K formation
+- 	PER doesn’t exclude evidence to establish a defense to K formation

 Betaco (p 570)
-•	What was the alleged breach?
+- 	What was the alleged breach?

 Betaco (p 570)
-•	Alleged express warranty: “The new Citation Jet is much faster, more efficient and has more range than the Citation I”
+- 	Alleged express warranty: “The new Citation Jet is much faster, more efficient and has more range than the Citation I”
-•	Is there any dispute that the cover letter said that?
+- 	Is there any dispute that the cover letter said that?
-•	Did the Citation Jet have greater range than the Citation 1?
+- 	Did the Citation Jet have greater range than the Citation 1?
-•	Then what’s the issue?
+- 	Then what’s the issue?

 Issue
-•	Is extrinsic evidence (cover letter) admissible to interpret the purchase agreement?
+- 	Is extrinsic evidence (cover letter) admissible to interpret the purchase agreement?

-•	Go through each step of the rule…
+- 	Go through each step of the rule…

 Sub-Issues
-•	Does the extrinsic evidence contradict the contract?
+- 	Does the extrinsic evidence contradict the contract?

-•	Is it evidence of TU, CD, or CP?
+- 	Is it evidence of TU, CD, or CP?

-•	Is it a consistent additional term?
+- 	Is it a consistent additional term?

-•	Was the contract fully integrated?
+- 	Was the contract fully integrated?
 (How will court determine whether the K is fully integrated?)

 How will court determine whether the K is fully integrated?
-•	Look at intention of parties (through their words and actions)
+- 	Look at intention of parties (through their words and actions)

-•	Look first for merger clause
+- 	Look first for merger clause
-–	Is the merger clause valid?
+-	Is the merger clause valid?
-•	Then look for other circumstances surrounding the transaction
+- 	Then look for other circumstances surrounding the transaction

 Merger clause (or Integration clause)

-•	Clause stating the parties intend the signed contract to be a complete and final statement of their agreement.
+- 	Clause stating the parties intend the signed contract to be a complete and final statement of their agreement.

-•	Example (Betaco): “This is the only agreement controlling this purchase.”
+- 	Example (Betaco): “This is the only agreement controlling this purchase.”

 stronger merger clause would say this is the only agreement controlling this purchase and this clause is final.

 So…
-•	If the contract is fully integrated, where does that leave us?
+- 	If the contract is fully integrated, where does that leave us?
 Is that the end of the analysis?

 ---